Paofeval/ecu/draft/subcountry2014/layers/index.md

+## cw_pathogen_trend

-## cw_pathogen_trend: Trends in access to improved sanitation as a proxy for pathogen pollution trend
+Trends in access to improved sanitation as a proxy for pathogen pollution trend

 | metadata          | value                                                                |
 |-------------------|----------------------------------------------------------------------|